brillout/goldpage/readme.md

 And with `renderHtmlAtBuildTime` you can control whether the HTML of your page is rendered at built-time or at request-time.
 You can also render pages to the DOM only.
-You have full control over the staticness of your pages.
+You have full control over the static-ness of your pages.
 With `ssr-coin` you can have highly interactive pages (like an SPA) as well as static pages (like PHP in 1995).

 <br/>